What Your Discharge Is Telling You (And When to Listen)

 Normal Discharge:

-When to Worry:
+When to Seek Medical Advice:

 When to Listen (And Take Action)

 Your discharge is like a little health report from your body.
-If something seems off -especially if there’s itching, a strong smell, or unusual colours - it’s best to get it checked out.
+If something seems off—especially if there’s itching, a strong smell, or unusual colours—it’s best to get it checked out.
 Your hoo-ha deserves the best care, and listening to what it’s telling you is the first step.

-So next time you notice a change, don’t panic - just take note.
+So, next time you notice a change, don’t panic—just take note.
 Your body is always talking; all you have to do is listen.

 P.S.
 Bestie: We’re not doctors, just hoo-ha enthusiasts!
 This guide is meant to help you understand what your body’s telling you, but always consult a healthcare professional for advice tailored to your specific needs.
 Your hoo-ha deserves the best care, and when in doubt, let a pro have a look!